Developing professionals the DMDL way

 Have you ever had a problem getting youth to be deeply engaged in instruction?
 Could you use tools and support to help kids take ownership of their learning?
 If your answer is yes to either of these questions, we have a PD and coaching for you.

-This workshop will illustrate how understanding includes concepts, skills problem solving, reasoning and analysis.
-Teachers will self-assess where they are op the continuum on understanding- rather relational or instrumental.
-They will examine students work to identify types of understanding and learn strategies to help students move up the understanding continuum.
+This workshop will illustrate how understanding includes concepts, skills, problem solving, reasoning and analysis.
+Teachers will self-assess where they are on the continuum of understanding – rather relational or instrumental.
+They will examine students work to identify what types of understanding were displayed.
+Teachers will work on strategies of understanding to help students move up the continuum of understanding.

 This workshop will assist participants in developing and identifying five interventions to use with Tier 3 students, identifying two strategies for collecting data on the progress, lastly learning how to identify three solutions to classroom management concerns during small group instruction.